dbanks12/aztec-packages/yellow-paper/docs/gas-and-fees/gas-and-fees.md

     l1GasUsed; // accumulated through circuits
     l2GasUsed; // accumulated through circuits
-    refundRecipient; // used in the case of public payments/refunds txId; // identifer used for private refunds rollupSize; // set by the sequener for the rollup }
+    refundRecipient; // used in the case of public payments/refunds txId; // identifier used for private refunds rollupSize; // set by the sequencer for the rollup }
 ```